 Gloss black centre console, Gloss black dashboard inserts

 Exterior Body Features

-3 point rear seatbelts x3, Driver/Front Passenger airbags, Front passenger airbag deactivation, Front side airbags(head+thorax), Rear door child safety locks, Seatbelt warning, Tyre pressure monitor
+3 point rear seatbelts x3, Driver and passenger front and side airbag deactivation, Driver/Front Passenger airbags, Driver/front passenger side airbags, Front side airbags(head+thorax), Height adjustable driver's seatbelt, Seatbelt warning, Tyre pressure warning

-3 rear headrests, 60/40 split rear seats, Front seat backrest storage nets, Height adjustable driver's seat, Height adjustable front headrests, ISOFIX on front passenger and rear outer seats
+3 rear height adjustable headrests, 60/40 split rear seats, Driver's seat height adjustment, Height adjustable front headrests, Isofix system on outer rear seats, System for Restraint and Protection SRP-front seats

 |Based On ID:||N|

 |Insurance Group 1 - 50 Effective January 07:||10E|